Thinking about LASIK? Start a conversation with an experienced Patient Counselor to find out if laser eye surgery is right for you. Learn More

 The procedure is generally safe long-term.
 However, like with any refractive surgery, there are some potential risks.

-A small percentage of LASIK patients may experience side effects, but most side effects clear up within a few days to weeks.
+A small percentage of LASIK patients may experience side effects.
+But most side effects clear up within a few days to weeks.

 LASIK Eye Surgery Success Rate

-In 2016, the American Refractive Surgery Council published results of the annual meeting of the American Society for Cataract and Refractive Surgery.
+Patient satisfaction with LASIK laser eye surgery is very high.
+In 2016, the ARSC published the results of the annual meeting of the American Society for Cataract and Refractive Surgery (ASCRS).

 These findings showed: